makamonika/SEO-Query-Insights/.ai/prd.md

   - UI actions complete in < 500ms
   - Import process completes in < 1 minute

+### 4.3 Data & Aggregations

+- Query records are immutable per date in the MVP.
+- Group performance metrics are denormalized and persisted on write (create group, add/remove items, accept AI clusters).
+- Reads of groups use stored metrics; metrics are recalculated only when group composition changes.

 ## 5. User Stories

 ### 5.1 Authentication